 “Building relationships one person at a time builds a sustainable business"

-I learned how to develop meaningful relationships by caring about people again.
+I learned how to trust myself to develop meaningful relationships by caring about people again.
 After awhile of meeting new people and spending quality time with them, I looked around and saw a large circle of men, women, and children as my friends.
-Then I met my husband and we have been each others best friend since 1999.
+Then I met my husband, and we have been best friends since 1999.

 In 2003, I opened the doors to my online business confident that I could make it work.
 Only I found out that I had no clue how to build relationships online.
 I also discovered that I was scared to death of networking locally.
 That's when the Introvert showed up.
 It took a few years for me to build up my confidence and credibility to stand out online.
 Local networking was another monster, but with more time and a few trial-and-error strategies, things changed.

 I know that it can seem overwhelming to build relationships in an uncomfortable environment with people you don't know.
 I have come to embrace the fact that being an introvert isn't a death sentence but a blessing because you get to choose who you want in your circle of friends or influence.
 Welcome to my World!